 Late registration is not permitted unless the circumstances are exceptional.
-When late registration is permitted, there is a penalty of \$20 for each day of lectures missed, unless late registration is due to illness or other compelling compassionate reasons.
+When late registration is permitted, there is a penalty of \$20 for each day after the specified registration dates, unless late registration is due to illness or other compelling compassionate reasons.

-Students who intend to finance their education with Canada Student Loan funds, but do not receive their Certificate of Eligibility (Schedule 1 form) before registration, must pay the required fee at registration time.
-Students should therefore arrange the necessary temporary financing before their arrival for registration.
+Students who intend to finance their education with Canada Student Loan funds but who have not received their Certificate of Eligibility (Schedule 1 form) before registration must pay the required fee at registration time.

-Degree Programs
+University Programs